DIALECTICAL BEHAVIOURAL THERAPY

 Why choose Bhatia Psychology Group?

 DBT can be an important intervention for creating positive, lasting change.
-Our clinical team incorporate DBT, along with a variety of evidence-based therapies, to support you on the path to better mental and wellness.
-Contact us today to book a FREE phone consultation with our Clinical Director and find out if DBT is right for you.
+Our clinical team incorporates DBT, along with a variety of evidence-based therapies, to support you on the path to better mental and wellness.
+Contact us today to find out if DBT is right for you.